 - submit successful nominations to the General Assembly for ratification by the delegates.

-- meet personally with the elected Board and provide written support from their organisation (signed by the president or chairperson)
+- meet personally with the elected Board

 - be enthusiastic and committed individuals who are familiar with – and have participated in – the EPDA’s work during the previous three years